lanky/git_for_muggles/GETTING_STARTED.md

     git ls-files

 will list the files git knows about.
-Which should be all of them.
+Which should be all of them and may be a long list.

     git log -4